Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 183 00:09 Download the Completed Website
 		- [ ] 184 03:08 Tip from Angela - Dealing with Lack of Progress
 		- [ ] 185 00:12 Feedback Time!
+13-01.
+What We'll Make Drum Kit.mp4
+13-03.
+Adding Event Listeners to a Button.mp4
+13-04.
+Higher Order Functions and Passing Functions as Arguments.mp4 13-06.
+How to Play Sounds on a Website.mp4
+13-07.
+A Deeper Understanding of Javascript Objects.mp4 13-08.
+How to Use Switch Statements in Javascript.mp4 13-09.
+Objects, their Methods and the Dot Notation.mp4 13-11.
+Using Keyboard Event Listeners to Check for Key Presses.mp4 13-12.
+Understanding Callbacks and How to Respond to Events.mp4 13-13.
+Adding Animation to Websites.mp4
+13-15.
+Tip from Angela - Dealing with Lack of Progress.mp4
 	- [ ] Section 14 jQuery | 12 lectures • 53min
 		- [ ] 186 03:44 What is jQuery?
 		- [ ] 187 09:08 How to Incorporate jQuery into Websites